Rogers, viagra order Bell, website and Telus blow their big chance. By being themselves…

-My friend Ottawa blogger and media commentator Mark Blevis has put out a couple of smart and incisive critiques of the “Fair for Canada” campaign by Canadian telco mega brands TELUS, Rogers, and Bell.
+My friend Ottawa blogger and media commentator Mark Blevis has put out a couple of smart and incisive critiques of the “Fair for Canada” campaign by Canadian telco mega brands TELUS, unhealthy Rogers, and Bell.
 Please do go ahead and read the MarkBlevis.com and Full Duplex posts.

 But I think the many, many problems with this PR blitz can be summed up in one picture – brought to you by your three friendly Canadian mega corporations.